• Skip to primary navigation

 Instructions

-2. Using a medium cookie scoop, scoop out walnut-size nuggets of dough or use a tablespoon.
+5. Using a medium cookie scoop (or tablespoon), scoop out walnut-size nuggets of dough.
 Work each piece into a compact ball between your palms and then roll it on the counter into a rope about 4 inches long.
 Bend the rope into a crescent, pinch the ends lightly and place on the baking sheets, leaving about 2 inches between the crescents.

 Notes